NSLS-II-BMM/BeamlineManual/xafs.rst

 #.
 Generates a plotting subscription appropriate to the value of
    ``mode`` in the INI file

 #.
-Enables a set of suspenders which will suspend the current XAFS
+Enables a :numref:`set of suspenders (Section %s) <interrupt>`
-   scan in the event of a beam dump or a shutter closing (the suspenders are disabled at the end of the scan sequence)
+   which will suspend the current XAFS scan in the event of a beam dump or a shutter closing (the suspenders are disabled at the end of the scan sequence)

 #.
 Moves to the beginning of the scan range and begins taking scans
    using the ``scan_nd()`` plan and `cyclers